Boron Deficiency in Oil Palm

 - Enhanced root growth

-Fasciation, a flattened fan-like growth pattern, and the inability of pinnae to expand are associated with more severe boron deficiency.
+Fasciation, a flattened fan-like growth pattern, and the inability of pinnae to expand are associated with more severe boron deficiency in oil palms.
 The leaf tissue is fragile and the leaflets break easily, resulting in the condition known as leaflet shatter.
 With “blind leaf,” another symptom of boron deficiency, the pinnae develop incompletely as a tuft of bristles at the terminal end of the frond.
 A very severe boron deficiency results in “fishbone leaf,” identified by extremely small, thin pinnae.
 The breakdown of the growing point results in a dry heart rot as a final characteristic symptom.

 On young seedlings, there are a few signs of boron deficiency.
 The dark green lamina is sprinkled with white dots and streaks, which become more pronounced on older leaves.
 There is a tendency for seedlings to show juvenile tendencies with the entire bifurcate leaf remaining undeveloped.